fpt-corp/ai-studio/tutorials/log-analyzer-chatbot/README.md

   B5 -->|Return AI response | A3
 ```

-## Pipeline

-The end-to-end pipeline for this project can be broken down into the following stages:
+The end-to-end pipeline for this project as shown on the above figure includes following stages:

 1. **Data Preparation**: Downloading and preprocessing log data from a public repository ([loghub2.0](https://github.com/logpai/loghub-2.0)).
 2. **Synthetic Data Generation**: Using a teacher model (gpt-4o-mini) to generate high-quality training data from the raw logs.